-Variables (var1, var2, var3) are separated by commas.
+In a comma separated values dataset, all variables (var1, var2, var3) are separated by commas.

 Note where you save the data!
-You need to know the full path of the directory where it is saved, and the name you saved it under.
+You need to know the full path of the directory where it is saved, and the name under which you saved it.